-8.2 Allesley Primary School works within the LSCB 'Right Help, Right Time' framework, available on the CSCP website.
+8.3 The school works within the Coventry Safeguarding Children Partnership's 'Right Help, Right Time' framework, available on the CSCP website.

 9 Staff training

 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Allesley Primary School is committed to training staff throughout the academic year.
 All staff members will be made aware of Allesley Primary's safeguarding processes and structures and will receive training on these as part of their induction.
 As part of this training and their annual refresher, they will also receive;